Nuclear Verdicts Used to Be a Big-Company Problem. Not Anymore.

 Are States Taking Action?

-Georgia passed comprehensive reform through Senate Bills 68 and 69, which limit anchoring testimony and create new fault apportionment rules.
+Georgia passed sweeping reform through Senate Bills 68 and 69, which limit anchoring testimony and create new fault apportionment rules.
 West Virginia and Iowa each capped noneconomic damages at $5 million in commercial motor vehicle lawsuits.
 But reform doesn't always pass: Texas saw a major reform bill fail in its 2025 legislative session.

 What Types of Coverage Can Help?